persidastricl/persidastricl/README.md

 (contains? s1 :a) ;; => T
 ```

+See below for syntactic sugar for sets `#{}`

 ## Familiar Syntax

 When convenient, you may prefer a touch of familiar syntax.
-For this, there exists a dash of syntactic sugar for these data structures (and other 'old favorites' from LISP to be shown below).
-I used named-readtables for this.
+For this, there exists a dash of syntactic sugar for these data structures and for hash-tables from common-lisp.
+I used the named-readtables library for this.
 To turn-on the syntax use:

 ```common-lisp
 (named-readtables:in-readtable persidastricl:syntax)